Nikita581/FirstProject/README.md

 # FirstProject
-This is y first Repository.
+This is my first Repository.
+Author- Nikita Prajapat